Sandwich2080/AlbumKt/README.md

 # Album
-1.This is a Android album demo implemented without any third-party libraries 2.Using completely Kotlin code to implement.
+1.This is a Android album demo implemented without any third-party libraries.
+2.Using completely Kotlin code to implement.

 # Features